On the coproduct in affine Schubert calculus: Examples

 \subsection{Classical type in cohomology}

 The affine coproduct formula in cohomology can be applied to obtain formulas for Schubert classes in finite-dimensional flag varieties $G/B$.
-For classical type this recovers the Schubert class formulas of Billey and Haiman \cite{BH} for nonequivariant cohomology and those of Ikeda, Mihalcea, and Naruse \cite{IMN} for equivariant cohomology.
-Consider the affine Dynkin diagrams of types $C_n^{(1)}$ and $D_n^{(1)}$ in Figure \ref{F:dynkin}.
+For classical type we compare these formulas with the Schubert class formulas of Billey and Haiman \cite{BH} for nonequivariant cohomology and those of Ikeda, Mihalcea, and Naruse \cite{IMN} for equivariant cohomology, providing retrospective insight into these formulas.

+The affine coproduct formula writes an affine flag variety Schubert class as a sum of products of affine Grassmannian Schubert classes and $G/B$ Schubert classes.
+The formulas of \cite{BH} and \cite{IMN} write a $G/B$ class of type $C_n$ or $D_n$ as a sum of products of cominuscule Grassmannian Schubert classes and type $A$ flag Schubert classes.
+To compare our formulae with those in \cite{BH,IMN}, we use the fact that at the bottom of the affine Grassmannian of type $C_n^{(1)}$ or $D_n^{(1)}$ there is a copy of a cominuscule Grassmannian.
+To perform this comparison it is necessary to use an automorphism of the affine Dynkin diagram.